Living, Working, Musing & Misadventures in Greece

 No. It doesn’t matter if you were married in another country or not.
 Only man-woman partnerships are recognized.

-There is an EU directive that says all EU member states must not discriminate based on $exual orientation, but Greece will likely be taken to the EU High Court before anything is done…and even then, Greece will delay it as long as possible.
-It only started granting long-term EU-wide permits to people who earned that right in 2008, even though this directive was passed by the EU in 2003 and in effect since December 2005.
+This violates an EU directive that says all EU member states must not discriminate based on $exual orientation, but an EU High Court will need to intervene and Greece will delay it as long as possible.
+To illustrate my point: Greece only started granting long-term EU-wide permits to people who earned that right in 2008, even though this directive was passed by the EU in 2003 and in effect since December 2005.

 I’m a male of Greek origin over 18, but I do not have Greek citizenship.
 Can I get a residence/work permit as the non-EU spouse of my Greek/EU wife?